-- Do not mix civilian clothing items with items of the uniform. - Bulky items should NOT be placed in the pockets and no item will protrude from the pockets. - All loose threads will be closely trimmed. - Pencils and/or pens are not to be carried behind ears, in hair, or any place visible on the blue uniform.
-Pencils and/or pens are authorized with the ABU.
-They are only to be carried in the pen/pencil pocket on the forearm or leg pencil/pen pocket. - Watches.
-Must be conservative and only one can be worn around the wrist while in uniform, PTG, or civilian attire in an official capacity.
-Conservative examples (not all inclusive) are solid color black, brown, silver or gold.
-Prohibited examples are diamond-covered, neon, bright colors, and bands that exceed 1-inch width.
-Necklace: not authorized with uniform
+- DO NOT mix civilian clothing items with items of the uniform. - Bulky items should NOT be placed in the pockets and no item will protrude from the pockets. - All loose threads will be closely trimmed. - Pencils and/or pens are not to be carried behind ears, in hair, or any place visible on the blue uniform.
+Pencils and/or pens are authorized with the ABU/OCP.
+They are only to be carried in the pen/pencil pocket on the forearm or leg pencil/pen pocket. - Males must wear a plain (no lettering or graphics allowed), white, "V/U" neck type T-shirt.

-- Rings.
-Cadets may wear a total of no more than three rings; wedding sets count as one ring when worn as a set.
-Rings will be worn at the base of the finger, and may be worn on the thumb. - Males must wear a plain (no lettering or graphics allowed), white, "V/U" neck type T-shirt.
 T-shirts are optional for females, but if worn, must be as described above. - The gig line is a straight line aligning the shirt line, belt buckle, and fly line of the pants.